Léon Daudet: Scandals and later life

 When his son Philippe was discovered fatally shot in 1923, Daudet accused the republican authorities of complicity with anarchist activists in what he believed to be a murder, and lost a lawsuit for defamation brought against him by the driver of the taxi in which Philippe's body was found.
 That same year, Germaine Berton carried out an assassination against fellow Action Française writer Marius Plateau.
 Daudet was also a target of this assassination but was not present at the time of the shooting.

 Condemned to five months in prison, Daudet fled and was exiled in Belgium, receiving a pardon in 1930.
 In 1934, during the Stavisky Affair, he was to denounce Prime Minister Camille Chautemps, calling him the "leader of a gang of robbers and assassins".
 He also showed particular detestation for the subsequent Prime Minister Léon Blum, candidate of a coalition of socialists and other parties of the left.

-A supporter of the Vichy administration headed by Marshal Pétain, Léon Daudet died in Saint-Rémy-de-Provence.
+A supporter of the Vichy administration headed by Marshal Pétain, Léon Daudet died in Saint-Rémy-de-Provence and is buried in its cemetery.